 XI.
 Music Festivals/Clinics Fees and Expenses

-- District Music Festival entry fees shall be determined by the IMEA Music Board of the district in which the Festival or Clinic is held.
-Where required, the IHSAA Region Board also approves fees.
+- District music festival entry fees are determined by the IMEA district music board in which the festival or clinic is held.
+If required, the IHSAA region board also approves fees.

 - District Music Festival adjudicator fees will be as follows:

 - 3 sessions-one day - $350.00

 - The current commercial rate for adjudicators lodging will be allowed.
 The current State Department of Education per diem rate will be allowed for meals.
 Adjudicators’ travel expenses may be paid at the least expensive current

 commercial carriers rate or the current SDE mileage rate.
 For the current rate, contact the music office at the SDE, the IMEA state president, or state treasurer.
 Verification of adjudicator lodging and travel expenses incurred must